-And the people stayed home is a journal of life during the 2020 Coronavirus outbreak in England.
-The title is inspired by a poem attributed to Kitty O’Meara, which circulated on social media as countries all over the world faced the unthinkable and unprecedented prospect of total lock-down:
+And the people stayed home is a journal of life during Coronavirus outbreak in England in 2020 and 2021.
+The title is inspired by a poem attributed to Kitty O’Meara, which circulated on social media as countries all over the world faced the unthinkable and unprecedented prospect of total lockdown:

 Writer Maddie Grigg is the pen name of magazine columnist and former local newspaper editor Margery Hookings.
 She lives in the idyllic Dorset village she calls Lush Places, which she writes about for the oldest women’s weekly magazine in the world, The People’s Friend.